 - Men who have high levels of testosterone which continue to peak after marriage are more likely to be unfaithful

 A man’s testosterone level can actually go down after he gets married!
 This probably reassures some of them ladies out there, and terrifies guys…and some women (like me.
-I love testosterone.
-I’d be gutted if my man lost his)
+I love testosterone.)

-- It’s a truth universally acknowledged that a horny man likes the hour glass figure.
+- t’s a truth universally acknowledged that a horny man likes the hour glass figure.
 Why do men love it?
 The low waist to hip ratio and large breasts are linked to high oestrogen levels and high fertility.
 Fat stored in the bum and thighs contains omega-3 polyunsaturated fatty acids which are crucial for the brain development of the foetuses… So a big booty gives you a smart baba!
 However, tummy fat is no good.
 The fat round the tummy is saturated fat which is linked with diabetes, obesity and increased risk of heart disease.
-So ladies, squats and ab crunches really are the way to go.
+So ladies, love those natural curves!

 - It’s a truth universally acknowledge that women like a tall man.
 (As in tall enough for her to wear her heels but he is still taller) Why do we like tall men?
 We evolved to like them as it is likely that tall guys would have had a one up in competition against a shorter opponent and therefore going to be the one to bring home the bacon.
 A tall, strong, strapping partner will protect the female and her offspring.
 And even in our modern world, tall guys have an advantage as they tend to do better in their careers, have a higher status and more money.